-An Attwood Marshall client who was injured in circumstances where she was sexually assaulted on Manus Island by a detainee, has successfully challenged her employer’s decision to dispute liability for her claim.
+An Attwood Marshall Lawyers client who was injured in circumstances where she was sexually assaulted on Manus Island by a detainee, has successfully challenged her employer’s decision to dispute liability for her claim.
 We look at the case and the issues concerning claims involving psychological injury.

 Ms Wills was working on a ‘fly in fly out’ basis on Manus Island as a case manager with Broadspectrum (Australia) Pty Ltd (formerly Transfield).
 The sexual assault was reported immediately to the employer and the worker suffered a significant psychological injury.
 The employer initially accepted liability for Ms Wills’ claim and commenced payment of weekly benefits and medical expenses.

 For a period of almost 2 years the employer acting as self-insurer met payments of weekly payments of worker’s compensation for wages, GP’s expenses, psychiatrist’s expenses and travel expenses.